JihadMotii-REISys/hat-2015/README.md

 $ cd /var/www/hat-2015
 </pre>

+Note: Make sure you're using develop branch for development purpose.

 ## Update Environment:

 If you want to update your environment with our latest builds, simply browse to your path where you cloned git project: